cutbox/CutBox/README.md

 - - -

 CutBox also has advanced JavaScript and Shell command features.
-UJsing `require(javascript_file)` and/or `shellCommand(command_args)` you can process text through any JS library or shell command before pasting it into your workflow.
+Using `require(javascript_file)` and/or `shellCommand(command_args)` you can process text through any JS library or shell command before pasting it into your workflow.

 - - -